pri5m/Learning-log/year-2/java_spring/Session_1.md

 Class-level annotation: @RestController

-Registers that class with Spring Boot as a control bean
+Registers that class with Spring Boot as a control bean.
+Body of the reponse from HTTP

 Method-level annotation: @RequestMapping